Top 5 3rd Quarter Trades of Ka - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI Intl Value Factor ETF has a price-earnings ratio of 8.01 and a price-book ratio of 0.85.
+In terms of valuation, Innovator U.S. Equity Buffer ETF - August has a price-earnings ratio of 18.34 and a price-book ratio of 3.38.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.